A critical assessment of bonding descriptors for predicting materials properties: Methods

 The conventional descriptors derived from structures and compositions are generated using the \textit{Matminer2023Featurizer} preset from the MODNet package \cite{de2021materials, de2021robust}, which serves as a convenient wrapper providing access to nearly all implementations available in the Matminer package.
 This featurizer comprises a diverse set of structure- and composition-based features that have demonstrated strong predictive performance in previous studies using MODNet models.
 To summarize, these descriptors consist of statistics such as mean, median, standard deviation, maximum, and minimum, generated from elemental properties or geometric information available from the input structure.
 It also includes descriptors used to accelerate ab initio simulations, such as atom-centered Gaussian symmetry functions\cite{behler2011atom} and AGNIFingerprints,\cite{botu2015adaptive, khorshidi2016amp} that aim to provide a numerical representation of the sites' local environments.
 Details regarding each descriptor obtained are not elaborated on here; interested readers are asked to refer to the original publications and the documentation of the Matminer package for further information.\cite{ward2018matminer} Everywhere in the text, descriptors from this group are referred to as ``MATMINER".

 The quantum-chemical bonding descriptors (referred to as ``LOBSTER") are generated using the featurizer module of the LobsterPy package that was extended as part of this study.\cite{george2022automated, naik2024lobsterpy} These descriptors, inspired by the conventional descriptors from structure, consist of statistics such as mean, standard deviation, minimum, and maximum extracted by analyzing the most relevant bonds.
 Details on the algorithm for identifying the most relevant bonds in a structure can be found in our initial publication on automation.\cite{george2022automated} In addition to these, we also extract statistical descriptors from bond-weighted distribution functions (BWDFs) and bonding asymmetry index (ASI), first introduced by Deringer et al. \cite{deringer2014bonding} and Belli et al. \cite{belli2026chemical}, respectively.
+Conceptually, ASI is similar to the centrosymmetry parameter\cite{kelchner1998dislocation} or the local inversion‑symmetry‑breaking order parameter ($F_{\mathrm{IS}}$),\cite{milkus2016local} but uses bond strength to quantify the local asymmetry.
 The computation of BWDFs and ASIs has been implemented in LobsterPy as part of this work.
 One can also extract such descriptors using COOPs (ICOOPs), COHPs (ICOHPs), or COBIs (ICOBIs).
 In this study, however, we have limited the evaluation to descriptors extracted using COHPs, ICOHPs and atomic charges(Mulliken/L{\"o}wdin).
 Please note that, when training models to predict mean-squared displacement parameters for symmetrically inequivalent sites within the structure, the descriptors used within our ML models are associated with these specific sites.
 Formulations and detailed descriptions of these descriptors are provided in the Supplementary information Section \ref{desc_formulations} and Table \ref{tab:bonding_descriptors}, respectively.